hmsrc/restructure-build/README.md

 If you receive strange merge conflicts during build, this can also often resolve them.

+If you get an error that yum can't find a repository due to no space, you may need to clean up docker.
+This will clean everything!

+    docker system prune -a
+    docker volume rm $(docker volume ls -f dangling=true -q)

 ## Configuration

 Copy `build-vars-sample.sh` to `build-vars.sh` and edit it with your details.